ferrous-systems/rust-exercises/exercise-book/src/simple-db-knowledge.md

 This section explains concepts necessary to solve the simpleDB exercise.

-In general, we also recommend to use the Rust documentation to figure out things you are missing to familiarize yourself with it.
-If you ever feel completely stuck or that you haven’t understood something, please hail the trainers quickly.
+We also recommend using the official Rust documentation to figure out unfamiliar concepts.
+If you ever feel completely stuck, or if you haven’t understood something specific, please hail the trainers quickly.

 ## Derives